mennetorelli/Plumberz/README.md

   Productivity  95.1% of total user, 95.1% of total elapsed
 ```

+## General evaluation of simpler pipelines

-However, the results obtained so fare pose another question about the real performance of Contuit,
+However, the results obtained so fare pose another question about the overall Conduit performance,
-since there is no evidence that the Conduit version is faster than the initial lazy I/O version.
+since there is no evidence that the `wordcountCv3` version is faster than the initial lazy I/O version.
-To investigate if implementing a function using Conduit provide real improvements,
+To investigate whether implementing a function using Conduit provide performance improvements or not,
 we decided to test simpler pipelines and evaluate their performances compared to the lazy I/O counterparts.
 The code used for this evaluation is available in [Performance_example.hs](code/Performance_example.hs).